composewell/streamly/docs/Developer/optimization-guidelines.md

-as `INLINE` or `INLINE_EARLY`, instead they should all be marked as `INLINE_NORMAL` because higher order functions like `concatMap`/`map`/`mapM` etc are marked as `INLINE_NORMAL`. `StreamD` functions in other modules like `Streamly.Data.Array.Foreign` should also follow the same rules.
+as `INLINE` or `INLINE_EARLY`, instead they should all be marked as `INLINE_NORMAL` because higher order functions like `concatMap`/`map`/`mapM` etc are marked as `INLINE_NORMAL`. `StreamD` functions in other modules like `Streamly.Data.Array` should also follow the same rules.

+Use INLINE_NORMAL on functions like `pipe`, `Pipe.compose`, `Pipe.teeMerge` for
+complete fusion in a pipeline of multiple such operations e.g. in the `pipesX4` benchmarks.

 ## Stream Fusion

-In StreamD combinators, inlining the inner step or loop functions too early i.e. in the same phase or before the outer function is inlined may block stream fusion opportunities.
+In fused `Stream` type combinators, inlining the inner step or loop functions too early i.e. in the same phase or before the outer function is inlined may block stream fusion opportunities.
 Therefore, the inner step functions and folding loops are marked as INLINE_LATE.

 ## Specialization

-In some cases, the `step` function in `StreamD` does not get specialized when inlined unless it is provided with an explicit signature or made a lambda, for example, in the `replicate/replicateM` combinator we need the type annotation on `i` to get it specialized:
+In some cases, the `step` function in `Stream` does not get specialized when inlined unless it is provided with an explicit signature or made a lambda, for example, in the `replicate/replicateM` combinator we need the type annotation on `i` to get it specialized: